by Angel Torres

 Then I realized my cell phone was missing.

-I looked everywhere, including the bathroom, restaurant and the USO.
+I looked everywhere, including the bathroom, the restaurant, and the USO.
 Having no luck, I used the payphone.
 I called my dad and asked him to cancel my account because I’d lost my phone.
 We share an account because he and my family want to be able to talk to me anytime.

-That stranger did me a huge favor that day in Texas, and I am very thankful, even to this day.
+That stranger did me a huge favor that day in Texas, and I am very thankful even to this day.

 Podcast: Play in new window | Download (Duration: 3:48 — 3.5MB)